aneeshs03/Pipelined_32bit-multiplier/README.md

 References:
 .>.
 Fast Multiplers Lectures: "Computer Organization and Architecture", NPTEL

-.> Computer Organization and Design RISC-V, Textbook
+.> Computer Organization and Design RISC-V, Textbook by David A. Patterson and John L. Hennessy